tino/pyFirmata/examples/README.md

 ![alt tag](screenshot_realtime_scope.png)

-  - Realtime oscilloscope and filtering of data.
-This script shows how to process data at a given sampling rate which allows filtering.
+  - Realtime oscilloscope.
+This script shows how to process data at a given sampling rate.
   - Printing data on the screen using an event handler
   - Digital in reads from a digital pin using a loop
   - Flashing LED using a loop